-- 1. Local social service agencies and other entities that provide services to homeless children and youths and families. - 2.
-Other school districts on issues of prompt identification, transfer of records, transportation and other inter-district activities. - 3.
-District staff responsible for the provision of services under Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act. - 4.
+- 1. Local children and youth agency to: - a.
+Establish formal mechanisms to ensure that the district is promptly notified when a child enters foster care or changes foster care placements; - b.
+Develop a protocol on how to make best interest determinations; and - c.
+Develop and coordinate transportation procedures. - Other local service agencies and entities that provide services to students experiencing educational instability. - 3.
+Other school districts on issues of prompt identification, transfer of records, transportation and other interdistrict activities. - 4.
+District staff responsible for the provision of services under Section 504 of the Rehabilitation Act and the Individuals with Disabilities Education Act.[11][28] - 5.
 State and local housing agencies responsible for comprehensive housing affordability strategies.